 In late March, on the eve of an anticipated teacher walk-out, Oklahoma lawmakers approved a series of bills intended to provide pay raises for teachers, school support staff, and state employees.
 To pay for the raises, lawmakers approved a number of revenue measures, including HB 1010xx, which managed to overcome the three-quarter supermajority requirement for tax increases established under State Question 640.

-Now a group called Oklahoma Taxpayers Unite has launched a veto referendum petition drive that, if successful, would submit HB 1010xx to a vote of the people to approve or reject the new law.
+In May, a group called Oklahoma Taxpayers Unite launched a veto referendum petition drive that, if successful, would submit HB 1010xx to a vote of the people to approve or reject the new law.
 This effort has been designated Repeal Petition 25 (R.P.
 25); if it gets on the ballot, it will be State Question 799.
-On June 11th, the Supreme Court heard oral arguments on two challenges to the veto petition; the Courts’s decision is expected soon.
-This post addresses key questions related to the veto referendum effort, including several for which the answers are uncertain.
-We will provide updates in light of new information and developments (Last Updated: June 13th)
+On June 22nd, the Oklahoma Supreme Court struck down the referendum petition, ruling that it was misleading and fatally flawed.
+The organizers subsequently announced that they were abandoning the petition effort, ensuring that both the tax increases and the pay raises would take effect on schedule.

 What is a veto referendum?

 The veto referendum is a little-known provision of the Oklahoma Constitution (Article V, Section 3) that allows a referendum petition to be filed challenging any bill passed by the Legislature.
 To put a veto referendum on the ballot requires collecting signatures equal to 5 percent of voters in the last Gubernatorial election; the current requirement is 41,242 signatures.

 There have been 20 veto referendums in Oklahoma history but none since 1970.
 In 1991, an initiative petition was launched to overturn HB 1017, the landmark education reform legislation of 1990, but this was not a veto referendum.